 - 1. To start Configuration Manager on Windows, do one of the following: - From the Windows Start menu, select Programs > Genesys Solutions > Framework > Configuration Manager > Start Configuration Manager. - Go to the directory in which Configuration Manager is installed and double-click the Sce.exe icon. - 2.
-Log in to Configuration Manager as described in Appendix C on page 287.
+If prompted, log in to Configuration Manager as described in Appendix D on page 317.